What you'll need to apply

 Proof of identity

-If you’re not an EU, EEA or Swiss citizen, you can use any of the following:
+If you’re not an EU, EEA or Swiss citizen, you need to provide one of the following:

 If you do not have any of these you may be able to use other evidence in certain situations.
-Contact the EU Settlement Resolution Centre if you do not have an identity document.
+Contact the EU Settlement Resolution Centre if you do not have any of the listed documents.

 When you apply, you can either:

-- scan your document and upload your photo using the ‘EU Exit: ID Document Check’ app for Android
+- scan your document and upload your photo using the ‘EU Exit: ID Document Check’ app using an Android phone, or an iPhone 7 or above

 - send your document in the post and upload your photo using the online application (you can take this yourself)